Willamette Zone Fishing

-Stocked the week of May 27 with 5,000 legal-sized and 125 trophy rainbow trout.
-This is a 23-acre reservoir on the Oak Grove Fork of the Clackamas River within the Mount Hood National Forest.
+Stocked the week of Aug.
+29 with 2,000 legal-sized trout and 666 trophy trout.
+Harriet is a 23-acre reservoir on the Oak Grove Fork of the Clackamas River in the Mount Hood National Forest.
 Boat ramp is just past campground.

 HENRY HAGG LAKE: rainbow trout, smallmouth bass, yellow perch, largemouth bass, crappie, bluegill, brown bullhead, yellow bullhead, native cutthroat trout

 Henry Hagg Lake is now open year-round and is stocked regularly throughout the spring and fall.
-This is a 1,110-acre lake seven miles southwest of Forest Grove.
+This is a 1,110-acre lake and premier fishery located seven miles southwest of Forest Grove.
 Maintained and operated by Washington County, the park features numerous picnic areas, two boat launching facilities, more than 15 miles of hiking trails, and observation decks for wildlife and bird watching.

 HUDDLESTON POND: trout, bass, bluegill

-Stocked the week of June 3 with 1,200 legal-sized rainbow trout.
+Stocked in the spring with legal- and trophy-sized rainbow trout.
 Huddleston is a 5-acre pond located within Huddleston Pond Park in the city of Willamina, Ore.
-A former mill pond, it contains woody debris that provides habitat for bass and bluegill.
+A former mill pond, it contains good habitat for bass and bluegill.
 It gets stocked with trout in the spring.
 The pond reaches a maximum depth of about 10 feet, with shallow "kid-friendly" edges.
 It is ADA accessible in places, with a restroom and picnic areas nearby.
 There is paved parking lot and small ramp for people who want to launch small, non-motorized boats.